15 seconds – that’s all you need

 The sermon today is about containing the flames.
 Recognizing limits.
 Respecting boundaries.
 Without recognizing limits, respecting boundaries and containing the impulse energy, we have problems.
 Even big ones.

 Wildfires are already burning out of control in Western Canada this year (Tait et al., 2024).
 Hopefully the upcoming wildfire season won’t be as bad as last year’s, when a record eighteen and a half million hectares went up in flames—an area twice the size of Portugal—shattering the previous annual record almost three times over (Milman, 2023).
 The signs aren’t good.
 Even locally.
-I don’t recall ever having a fire ban in effect at the end of March, as we had early this Spring in the Ottawa Valley.
+I don’t recall ever having a fire ban in effect already at the end of March, as we had early this Spring in the Ottawa Valley.

 One of my favourite activities year-round but in the summer I can take it outside, is lighting a small flame.
 Inside, it’s candles.
 Outside, it’s in a fire pit.
 But fire pits have a circle of stones or a steel wheel drum encasing, encircling and holding the otherwise dangerous fire.

 The shape of the container is important.
 Most candles and campfires are round.
 The fire of passion, of love, of deep feeling is contained in the circle.
-The circular container describes anything we can see in its wholeness and depth, slowly coming into focus.
+The circular container describes anything we can see in its wholeness and three-dimensional depth, slowly coming into focus.
 (McGilchrist, 2019, p.
 447).
 How so?

 Why do they stand beside each other when they could grow alone?
 A random event that just happens to be beautiful?
 But Einstein himself, the consummate scientist, said that “God doesn’t play dice with the universe.”